Snoring vs Sleep apnea: What you need to know

 Sleep apnea may potentially raise your risk of serious health problems like a stroke, high blood pressure, or heart attacks.

 Does a CPAP machine stop snoring?
-CPAP machines stop snoring by creating continuous positive air pressure that keeps your muscles from collapsing.
-The continual positive airway pressure produced by a CPAP machine reduces airway collapse and, therefore, stops snoring.
+CPAP machines can stop snoring by creating continuous positive air pressure that keeps your muscles from collapsing.
 This minimizes the "snore" noise that occurs when the soft tissues of your throat, mouth, and neck partially cover your airway.

 Additionally, the potential risk of sleep apnea-related health conditions is mitigated with the use of CPAP equipment.
 Understanding the origin or cause of your snoring and finding a treatment solution that helps you is important for your long-term health.

-• Choosing the right mask is crucial for adhering to CPAP compliance.
+Choosing the right CPAP mask is crucial for adhering to CPAP compliance.

-• Do your best to breathe naturally.
-People often make an extra effort to control their breathing when they first start using a CPAP machine.
+Do your best to breathe naturally.
+People often make an extra effort to control their breathing when they first start using a CPAP machine for sleep apnea.
 However, this may cause you to feel panicked or claustrophobic and inhibit CPAP compliance.
 Remember to take deep breaths and relax.

 Still Snoring With CPAP?

 Does a CPAP machine stop snoring?
-Because CPAP therapy works by delivering a steady air pressure, snoring while using CPAP equipment is considered unusual.
-You should consult your sleep specialist if you continue to snore even after wearing your CPAP mask for a few days.
+Because CPAP therapy works by delivering steady air pressure, snoring with CPAP equipment is considered unusual.
+You should consult your sleep specialist if you continue to snore with a CPAP machine even after wearing your CPAP mask for a few days.
 Talk to them about the make and model of your device and mask to ensure maximum comfort.
 Never change your CPAP settings without consulting your specialist.

-• Incorrect Pressure: CPAP pressure may be insufficient, meaning it does not affect the airways.
+Incorrect Pressure: CPAP pressure may be insufficient, meaning it does not affect the airways.
 If pressure is too high, it can cause leaks.
+Never adjust your pressure settings without input from your healthcare provider.

 CPAP Alternatives For Snoring